 Great Godfrey Maze

-The 2017 Great Godfrey Maze will celebrate Super Heroes in all walks of life.
-The Great Godfrey Maze is a 7-acre adventure cut into a graphic image of Batman's Cape, Spiderman's head and fire and police shields!
-The maze will be open throughout the fall beginning with our Grand Ribbon Cutting Ceremony on Friday, Sept.
-1 at 6 p.m.
+Welcome to the Jungle and the 2018 Great Godfrey Maze.
+The maze is a 7-acre adventure cut into a graphic image of rhinos, elephants and monkeys.
+And this year, a Vortex has been added giving maze enthusiasts a new "spin"!
+The maze will be open throughout the fall beginning with our Grand Ribbon Cutting Ceremony on Friday, Aug.
+31 at 6 p.m.
 The Great Godfrey Maze will continue to be open on the weekends through Oct.
-30.
+28.

 The zip line affords those brave enough a stunning river view and hours of fun.
 The first of nine zip lines is nicknamed the Baby Bear — the shortest measuring only 300 feet in length.
 The longest, at 2,000 feet, is the Soaring Eagle, which has breathtaking views during its 250-foot descent.
 The nine zip lines total 1.75 miles, which should take approximately 90 minutes to complete.